baihacker/main/docs/_posts/2020-04-07-Comments_on_two_counting_formulas.md

 See [Partition_function_(number_theory)](https://en.wikipedia.org/wiki/Partition_function_(number_theory)){:target="_blank"}.

 # Consider labeled boxes
-Actually, the two formulas are applied to the problems where the box is not labeled.
-(Each structure in the target has a label).
+Actually, the two formulas are applied to the problems where the boxes are not labeled.
+In another word, the sub-structures of the target don't have labels.
 So what’s the formula?
 The answer is simpler.

 ## Labeled ball labeled box
 **Theorem 3.4.1’.**